isaacnmm/pestpolicy-hugo2XX/content/posts/best-vacuums-for-fleas/index.md

 - Sprinkle food-grade diatomaceous earth or baking soda on carpets before vacuuming to help dehydrate fleas
 - Let sit for 15-30 minutes to give the powder time to work into flea habitats
 1. Strategic Vacuuming:
-- Focus on�primary flea zones: pet bedding, furniture,[carpet edges](https://pestpolicy.com/how-to-get-rid-of-fleas-in-carpet/), and under furnitureUse�slow, overlapping passes�to give suction time to pull up pestsEmploy�crevice tools�along baseboards and in corners where larvae congregate
+- Focus onprimary flea zones: pet bedding, furniture,[carpet edges](https://pestpolicy.com/how-to-get-rid-of-fleas-in-carpet/), and under furnitureUseslow, overlapping passesto give suction time to pull up pestsEmploycrevice toolsalong baseboards and in corners where larvae congregate
-- Focus on�primary flea zones: pet bedding, furniture,[carpet edges](https://pestpolicy.com/how-to-get-rid-of-fleas-in-carpet/), and under furniture
+- Focus onprimary flea zones: pet bedding, furniture,[carpet edges](https://pestpolicy.com/how-to-get-rid-of-fleas-in-carpet/), and under furniture
-- Use�slow, overlapping passes�to give suction time to pull up pests
+- Useslow, overlapping passesto give suction time to pull up pests
-- Employ�crevice tools�along baseboards and in corners where larvae congregate
+- Employcrevice toolsalong baseboards and in corners where larvae congregate
 1. Post-Vacuuming Protocol:
-- Immediately empty canisters or dispose of bags�outdoorsFreeze the collected debris for 24 hours to kill any surviving fleasWash vacuum filters and attachments regularly with hot, soapy water
+- Immediately empty canisters or dispose of bagsoutdoorsFreeze the collected debris for 24 hours to kill any surviving fleasWash vacuum filters and attachments regularly with hot, soapy water
-- Immediately empty canisters or dispose of bags�outdoors
+- Immediately empty canisters or dispose of bagsoutdoors
 - Freeze the collected debris for 24 hours to kill any surviving fleas
 - Wash vacuum filters and attachments regularly with hot, soapy water
 ## Conclusion